ptarmiganlabs/qs-jwt/README.md

 So what does this mean in a Qlik Sense context?
 Let's break it down a bit:

-- A Qlik Sense user directory and ID is embedded in the JWT.
+- Qlik Sense user credentials and other metadata is embedded in the JWT.
+Exactly what data is embedded differs a bit between QSEoW and Qlik Sense Cloud.
-- Once a tool presents the JWT to a Qlik Sense API, Sense will be able to use the user dir/ID in the JWT to first authenticate the user, then also decide (using security rules) what the user should be allowed to do in Sense.
 - Each JWT is configured with an expiry time.
 It's a good security principle to keep the expiry dates short.
 - Additional metadata can be included in the JWT.
-Example include email address, real name, group belonging, access roles etc. This information is available in Sense security rules.
+Example include email address, real name, group belonging, access roles etc. This information is available in Sense security rules (security rules only exist on QSEoW).
 - The JWT is not encrypted, but it is cryptographically signed.
 This means that it's not possible to modify or tamper with the JWT once it's been created.
 - JWTs can be used with both client-managed Qlik Sense (=Qlik Sense Enterprise on Windows, QSEoW) as well as Qlik Sense Cloud.
 The exact format vary though, so those JWTs are not interchangeable.
+- Once a tool presents the JWT to a Qlik Sense API, Sense will be able to access the contents of the JWT.
+If the JWT is used with QSEoW the information embedded in the JWT can be used in security rules.

 ## JWT pros and cons